Winos4.0 Malware Disguised as KakaoTalk Installer

 CreateShortCut $DESKTOP\KakaoTalk_Setup.lnk $INSTDIR\KakaoTalk_Setup.exe

-; includes additional obfuscated files
+; Including additional obfuscated files

 File eqinpqabpwm